Support This Website! Shop Here!

 The GI Bill was signed in 1944 by FDR.
 While roughly half of WW II's returning veterans made use of it, the funding rate dropped precipitously from 1955 into the 1960s, because college wasn't really an important item on anyone's radar.
 However, after 1971's pivotal Griggs decision, businesses made a college degree central.
 Businesses wanted employees who were hooked into either power and privilege or tour de force intellect, preferably both.
 The college degree guaranteed that.

-SCOTUS had unwittingly caused Griggs to rig the employment playing field.
+Overnight, SCOTUS had unwittingly used Griggs to rig the employment playing field.
 Vietnam vets were the first group to see which way the wind blew.
 They became the first generation to inflate their GI Bill life rafts and float into higher paying jobs.
 The civilian world followed suit.
 Universities made out like bandits.

 Unfortunately for everyone, the Pill was released a decade before Griggs, just in time to start decimating the baby boom.
 The US total fertility rate (TFR) has been dropping steadily since 1800, with the only significant baby boom taking place after WW II.
 By 1963, that boom was over.
-But during the 1970s and early 80s, the Boomer population was still traveling through the anaconda of higher learning.
+But during the 1970s and early 80s, the bulging Boomer population was still traveling through the anaconda of higher learning.
 Nobody realized the good times could only roll for about twenty years.
-It wasn't apparent that the dropping number of parents would eventually bring it all crashing down.
+It wasn't apparent that the rapidly dropping number of parents would eventually bring it all crashing down.

-And that's where "wokeness" comes in.
-The number of available students born to American parents has steadily dropped since the 1980s.
-Today, there aren't enough backsides to sit in the seats.
-There are three ways to handle this declining enrollment: (1) raise tuition (2) import students from other countries and (3) lower standards.
+Colleges have three ways to handle this declining enrollment: (1) raise tuition (2) import students from other countries and (3) lower standards.
 The first two have been tried.
 Tuition is as high as it can afford to be.
 Every industrialized country in the world has a declining TFR (and a similar problem with their own colleges), so there's a limit to the number of students that can be imported.
 That just leaves lowered standards.

 How are businesses responding to this new state of affairs?
 They are dispensing with the need for university degrees.
-Instead, businesses have begun using certifying agencies (IT certification, management certification, etc.) and certifications as a proxy for IQ.
+Instead, businesses have begun using certifying agencies and certifications (IT certification, management certification, etc.) as a proxy for IQ.

 By and large, certifying agencies are a better work-around to Griggs than university degrees.
 They are more on-point for specific job categories, harder to litigate against, and they now do a better job of screening out stupid people.
 Which is all that businesses ever wanted to do in the first place.
+At best, universities are destined to return, to niche high-society clubs.

 UPDATE: Yep, my suspicions are confirmed: